 Some interim reports will also contain questions and will call for submissions on the interim recommendations.

 Interim reports can be about an entire inquiry, such as the Sexual Offences: Interim Report, or just one aspect, such as the Family Violence Police Holding Powers: Interim Report.

 Position papers and options papers are released when the Commission wants feedback on interim recommendations or preferred options.

 They include interim recommendations and questions and usually call for more submissions.

 There will also be discussion of the submissions already received and research undertaken since the consultation paper was released.

 Some of the Commission’s reports are long and detailed because the issues are complex.

-The Commission tries to produce summaries where it thinks a lot of people will be interested in the recommendations.
+In some cases the Commission produces summaries where it thinks a lot of people will be interested in the recommendations.

 In these summaries, discussions are kept brief and the language is less legal and technical.